dbydt/efield-visualizer/README.md

 #### How to run (**Mac Only**):
 1. Copy this repository to a local location
-2. Inside src/dist, double click visualizer.app
+2. Inside dist, double click visualizer.app

 #### Controls:
-- Add a charge by clicking
+- Add a charge: Click
-- Remove a charge by Ctrl + clicking
+- Remove a charge: Ctrl + Click
-- Change charge value with up/down arrows
+- Change charge value: Up/Down arrows
+- Quit: Click "close" button